grahamhaug/LarionovLabComputationalScripts/README.md

 # LarionovLabComputationalScripts
 Useful scripts for data processing/job management of Gaussian 16 input/output in a Linux environment.
+All of these are bash scripts, but I plan on re-writing/conceiving some of these in python, soon.
+The eventual goal is autonomous job submission/management and minimal back-end user involvement in processing data.

 ### pLog ###
 Creates general diagnostic file (DFA/Basis/Dispersion/Solvation/Charge/Multiplicity, thermodynamics, GoodVibes corrections, and time cost), SI file, and .xyz files from .logs